 Disorders that may be contributing to the autonomic disorder are treated.
 If no other disorders are present or if such disorders cannot be treated, the focus is on relieving symptoms.

-Simple measures can help relieve some symptoms:
+Simple measures and sometimes drugs can help relieve some symptoms of autonomic disorders:

 Orthostatic hypotension: People are advised to elevate the head of the bed by about 4 inches (10 centimeters) and to stand up slowly.
 Wearing a compression or support garment, such as an abdominal binder or compression stockings, may help.
 Consuming more salt and water helps maintain the volume of blood in the bloodstream and thus blood pressure.
 Sometimes drugs are used.
 Fludrocortisone helps maintain blood volume and thus blood pressure.
 Midodrine helps maintain blood pressure by causing arteries to narrow (constrict).
 These drugs are taken by mouth.

 Decreased or absent sweating: If sweating is reduced or absent, avoiding warm environments is useful.

 Urinary retention: If urinary retention occurs because the bladder cannot contract normally, people can be taught to insert a catheter (a thin rubber tube) through the urethra and into the bladder themselves.
 The catheter allows the retained urine in the bladder to drain out, thus providing relief.
 People insert the catheter several times a day and remove it after the bladder is empty.
 Bethanechol can be used to increase bladder tone and thus help the bladder empty.